 Macros for VS Code

-A macro is a JavaScript script that lets you automate tasks or add custom tools to VS Code using its standard extensibility APIs but without the overhead of maintaining a full extension.
-Macros are ideal for workspace-specific automation, enhancing your workflow with custom utilities, or quickly prototyping extension features.
+A macro is a lightweight script—written in either JavaScript or TypeScript—that lets you automate tasks or build custom tools in VS Code using standard extensibility APIs, without the complexity of maintaining a full extension.
+Macros are ideal for workspace-specific automation, streamlining your workflow with custom utilities, or rapidly prototyping extension-like behavior.

 Getting Started